-Thermally Fused Laminate
+Thermally Fused Laminate (TFL)

-Thermally fused laminate (TFL), once known as thermally fused melamine or TFM, is made by fusing a resin-impregnated sheet of décor paper directly to a substrate.
-Heat and pressure activate the resin in the saturated TFL sheet, creating a cross-linked bond with the substrate.
+Thermally fused laminate (TFL) Panels, once known as thermally fused melamine or TFM, is made by fusing a resin-impregnated sheet of décor paper directly to a substrate.
+Heat and pressure activate the resin in the saturated TFL panel sheet, creating a cross-linked bond with the substrate.
 This effectively seals the substrate.
 Particleboard and MDF are ideal substrates for TFL because they are consistent, uniform in strength and free of defects.